mikehuntemann/9x16/04-reframing-the-frame/02-doing-9x16.md

 Kevin b.
 Lee
-Transformers the premake (2014)
+Transformers the Premake (2014)
 „Visual referencing“
-He makes one important distinct:
+He makes one important distinction:
 YouTube footage and the QuickTime Player as reference of local files he captured himself

+Chicago "School of thought"
 Phil Morton
 COPY-IT-RIGHT encouraged people to make faithful copies, caring for and distributing the work as widely as possible.

-„Final Export“ which references the project files > links back to building blocks Source code > binaries
+### The Move to the Ocean
+Road to Functional Referencing

 > "Visualization, searchability, findability—these and many other new “media-independent techniques” (i.e. concepts implemented to work across many data types)"
 – Lev Manovich (Software Takes Command (2013), p.
 119)